No-go theorem for inflation in Ricci-inverse gravity: Conclusions

 \section{Conclusions}

 We have investigated a novel Ricci-inverse gravity proposed in Ref. \cite{Amendola:2020qho} recently, in which a very novel geometrical object $A$ called the anticurvature scalar is introduced.
 Basically, $A$ is defined in terms of $A^{\mu\nu}$, the anticurvature tensor assumed to be the inverse of Ricci tensor, i.e., $A^{\mu\nu}=R^{-1}_{\mu\nu}$, as $A\equiv g_{\mu\nu}A^{\mu\nu}$.
 As a result, we have derived the corresponding field equations of this model using the effective Euler-Lagrange equations for the Bianchi type I metric.
 Then, we have figured out both isotropically and anisotropically inflating solutions to this model.
 More interestingly, we have shown that these inflationary solutions make the anticurvature scalar $A$ singularity-free, in contrast to the no-go theorem in \cite{Amendola:2020qho}, which seems to be valid only for the accelerating universe in the late time.
-Stability analysis based on the dynamical system method has been performed to show that the both isotropic and anisotropic inflation turn out to be unstable against perturbations.
-This result implies that the Ricci-inverse gravity might not be compatible with the inflationary phase of the universe.
+Stability analysis based on the dynamical system method has been performed to show that the both isotropic and anisotropic inflation turn out to be unstable against field perturbations.
+This result implies a no-go theorem for both isotropic and anisotropic inflation in the Ricci-inverse gravity.
 Hence, extensions of the Ricci-inverse gravity, e.g., $A \to f(A)$ proposed in Ref. \cite{Amendola:2020qho}, might be necessary in order to resolve this instability issue.
 Details of this consideration will be presented in a sequel to this paper.
 We hope that our study would shed more light on the cosmological implications of the Ricci-inverse gravity, which is a very promising alternative gravity model deserved to investigate more in the near future.